European Union Trademark

 The European Union trade mark confers on its owner an exclusive right entitling him to prevent any unauthorized party from any commercial use without consent, of:

-• any sign which is identical or similar to the European Union trade mark in relation to goods or services which are not similar, where the latter has a reputation in the Community.
+- - any sign which is identical or similar to the European Union trade mark in relation to goods or services which are not similar, where the latter has a reputation in the European Union.

-The exclusive right takes effect from the date of the publication the European Union trade mark’s registration.
-However, reasonable compensation can be obtained for matters arising after the application’s date of publication.
+The exclusive right takes effect from the date of the registration the European Union trade mark’s registration.
+However, reasonable compensation can be obtained for matters arising after the application’s date of publication, provided that the mark is registered.

 - Prior local rights